StarDreamerSim/CareerMaintenanceFS2024/README.md

 # CareerMaintenanceFS2024

-A One Button Click solution that executed the career maintenance of all your planes in FS2024
+A One Button Click solution that executes the career maintenance of all your planes in FS2024 -

 ![GUIPicture](https://github.com/user-attachments/assets/37b90705-88fc-40e6-b445-bae94bd0c90d)

 It will work for Screens with a 16:9 ratio resolution: (3840x2160)(1920x1080)